Buyer Beware...Lab Grown Diamonds vs. Mined Diamonds, Ongoing, Updated Information

 If you're shopping for diamond make sure you ask if it's a lab-grown diamond.
-Yes, a lab grown diamond is not a synthetic, it has the exact carbon structure as diamonds that are mined.
-Lab grown diamonds are indistinguishable from natural diamonds to the naked eye.
+Yes, a lab grown diamond has the exact carbon structure as diamonds that are mined.
+Lab grown diamonds are indistinguishable from natural diamonds without testing equipment.

-Some say the development of lab-grown diamonds,that are exactly the same as mined diamonds, is causing an upheaval in the jewelry industry and others say it's ecologically progressive.
+Some say the development of lab-grown diamonds are exactly the same as mined diamonds.
+This statment is causing an upheaval in the jewelry industry.

-Whatever the opinion is, lab-grown diamonds are being produced world wide and is not a futuristic idea.
+Lab grown diamonds are being produced world wide; is not a futuristic idea.
 Produced as colorless in large to very small sizes by several small private companies as well as larger dealers like DeBeers and the Swarovski Group.

 The process starts by placing a small sliver of a mined diamond (as a seed) and put into a machine will produce a larger diamond with the use of gases under high temperatures that will add carbon molecules to cause the seed diamond to increase in size.

 One of the first diamonds made for commercial sales was introduced in 2015 by a Russian diamond lab that produced a10 carat diamond.

 The cost difference of lab grown diamonds are currently 20%-30% less (currently and expected to drop) than mined diamonds.
 This discounted amount will make it possible for more people to wear diamonds comparable to the history of culturing pearls in the early twentieth century enabling more affordable pearls.

 However, in my opinion, as more lab grown diamonds are produced worldwide, the economics of 'supply and demand' will affect the overall pricing..as did the cultured pearl affected the industry years ago.